shellspec/shellspec/README.md

 #### `Include` - include a script file

-Include the shell script to test.
+Include a shell script to test.

 ```sh
 Describe 'lib.sh'